-In 2009, the Museum of Tacoma dedicated a major travelling retrospective exhibition of Lino’s work, which was also hosted by other museums in the United States including: the Smithsonian American Art Museum’s Renwick Gallery Washington DC; the Chrysler Museum of Art Norfolk, Virginia; Palm Springs Art Museum, Palm Springs California, Flint Institute of Arts, Flints, Minnesota.
+In 2009, the Museum of Tacoma dedicated a major travelling retrospective exhibition of Lino’s work, which was also hosted by other museums in the United States including: the Smithsonian American Art Museum’s Renwick Gallery Washington DC; the Chrysler Museum of Art Norfolk, Virginia; the Palm Springs Art Museum Palm Springs, California; and Flint Institute of Arts, Flint, Michigan.

 In Venice, 2011, the Veneto Institute of Sciences, Letters and Arts, dedicated an exhibition to Lino entitled “Lino Tagliapietra from Murano to Studio Glass.”